dasiths/dasiths.github.io/_posts/2026-06-10-the-errand-agentic-delegation.md

 The best tool we have so far is to give the open-ended job some *shape*.
 Instead of a vague "buy what you need for the cake," you write down the intent, hand it to that trusted party, and let them check each request against it, keep a log, and call the whole thing off if needed.
 In AAuth this shaped, written-down, supervised job is called a **mission**, and it's a real and important step forward.

-But here's the honest part: a mission is not a magic fence.
+But here's the honest part: a mission does not solve every boundary problem.
 Here's what AAuth actually does at each hard edge, and where the edge still bites:

 - **The finished job (the stale note).** AAuth gives a mission an ending: the agent can mark it complete, and the person can terminate it, after which the trusted party refuses anything further.
 Tokens are short-lived too, and every renewal lets the shop weigh in again.
 What's *not* nailed down yet is the finer lifecycle, like telling "done" apart from "paused for review."
 That's left to a future companion spec.
 - **Calling it off vs. actually stopping ("Sam, stop!").** AAuth lets the person revoke tokens and terminate the mission, so no *new* approvals are handed out.
 What it can't promise is that work already in motion halts the instant you say stop; that depends on how short-lived the tokens are and how eagerly each shop re-checks.
 Withdrawing authority lives in the protocol; guaranteeing the hands stop moving is a deployment concern.
 - **Hand-offs (the little brother, the back-order).** This one AAuth answers squarely: every delegation is recorded as a chain leading back to the person, so the final party can see exactly who acted for whom.
 The part still being worked out is *containment*, proving each hop stayed inside the original job rather than just tracing that it happened.
 - **Drift (the wandering cart).** This one the protocol deliberately doesn't try to solve.
 Watching an agent's overall trajectory over time is a job for the system built on top of AAuth, not for the authorization protocol underneath it.

-So the mission layer is real and load-bearing.
+So the mission layer is important in practice.
 It gives you a place to *attach* governance, audit, and a kill switch, not a promise that every edge is sealed.
 The useful systems are the ones that name these edges out loud and keep working on them.

 ## The same story, in AAuth terms